 The first ingredient in this dog food is chicken broth.
 Broths are of only modest nutritional value.
 Yet because they add both flavor and moisture to a dog food, they are a common addition component in many canned products.

 The second ingredient is chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The third ingredient includes green beans, a healthy vegetable notable for its vitamin, mineral and natural fiber content.
+The fourth ingredient includes green beans, a healthy vegetable notable for its vitamin, mineral and natural fiber content.

 The sixth ingredient includes peas.
 Peas are a quality source of carbohydrates.
 And like all legumes, they’re rich in natural fiber.

 However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.